 If you plan on running many images, you may want to install a GPU version of torch (if it isn't already installed).

 To use your NVIDIA GPU with python, you will first need to install the NVIDIA driver for your GPU, check out this website to download it.
 You can also install the CUDA toolkit, or use the pytorch cudatoolkit (installed below with conda).
 If you have trouble with the below install, we recommend installing the CUDA toolkit yourself, choosing one of the 11.x releases here.

 Next we need to remove the CPU version of torch:

 pip uninstall torch

-Follow the instructions here to determine what version to install.
-The Anaconda install is strongly recommended, and then choose the CUDA version that is supported by your GPU (newer GPUs may need newer CUDA versions > 10.2).
-For instance this command will install the 11.3 version on Linux and Windows (note the
+To install the GPU version of torch, follow the instructions here.
+The conda install is strongly recommended, and then choose the CUDA version that is supported by your GPU (newer GPUs may need newer CUDA versions > 10.2).
+For instance this command will install the 11.6 version on Linux and Windows (note the

 torchaudio commands are removed because cellpose doesn't require them):